8. Heredity and external factors

 As the development of juvenile diabetes can depend upon a varying number of 19 deviating genes, the risk that someone will pass the disorder on to her/his children varies between 1 to 10% (2).
 The risk is 10% if the parent concerned developed diabetes at an early age, i.e. prior to the 11th birthday.
 Then many of the gene-variants are present in the DNA.
 If both of the parents have juvenile diabetes, then the risk for their children is 10 to 25%, depending upon the number of variants in the DNA of each of the parents (2).
 DNA-analysis detects deviating gene-variants (9).
-So general application of that technique in diagnosing diabetes will reveal a wealth of information about the origin of T1D, which will serve future parents to decide about offspring, whether with the help of embryo selection or not.
+So general application of that technique in diagnosing diabetes will reveal a wealth of information about the origin of T1D, which will serve future parents to decide about offspring.
 Because no one wants a life with diabetes for her or his child.

 The tendency to develop adult-onset diabetes is also genetically determined: the family connection is even more evident than it is for juvenile diabetes.
 Not all of the deviating gene-variants that are responsible for the development of diabetes type 2 are known as yet, but 40 have been identified (5).
 How fast or rather how slow the symptoms of the disease will develop and at which age the disorder becomes manifest will mainly depend upon the number and the type of gene-variants that are present in the DNA.
 Thus the TCF7L2-gene (TransCription Factor 7 Like 2) is of great influence (6).
 The relative significance of the other 39 mutants is yet to be cleared up.
 The risk of developing the disorder later on for the children if one or both parents have adult-onset diabetes, is not yet known (2).